The Most Beautiful Places to Visit in Nevada

 White Pine County

-As far as national parks go, this is one of the least visited, making it a dream come true for those eager to experience nature without the nuisance of people around.
+As far as national parks go, this is one of the least visited, making it a dream come true for those eager to experience nature without the nuisance of other tourists.
 Hikers swear by the Alpine Lakes Loop Trail, which passes two different alpine lakes and offers killer views of Wheeler Peak, the second-tallest mountain in Nevada.
-Yet Great Basin is perhaps best enjoyed after dark.
+Yet the park is perhaps best enjoyed after dark.
 The stargazing is next level, especially with a new astronomy amphitheater now in place.
 It's equipped with red lights that actually enhance the viewing experience.
 If that's not enough darkness, venture deep inside the Lehman Caves, where stalactites and other sinister rock formations await.
-Guided tours have resumed after a pause during the pandemic and are now available with a reservation.
+A choice of four tours are available with a reservation.

 New Washoe City